tkzic/maxradio/README.txt

 -------------------------------------------------------------------
 known issues:
 -------------------------------------------------------------------
+-If you are using the collective version - Make sure to download the version that matches your version of Max/MSP.
+The Max5 collectives only work in Max5.
+The Max6 collectives only work in Max6.

+-The standalone Mac OS app version was not finding audio devices properly so is not currently available.

--Loud buzzing occurs sometimes the first time you toggle audio on - This has happened on the macbook pro.
+- Sometimes loud buzzing occurs when you first toggle audio on - This has happened on the Macbook Pro.
 If it does happen, it may swamp the AGC and filters - leaving you wondering why nothing works.
 Just close the patch and reload it.

-- Problems running FUNCube and Soft66lc2 at the same time.
-Switching back and forth from within Max seems to cause problems.
+- There are problems with running FUNCube and Soft66lc2 at the same time.
+Switching from one device to the other seems to make the Soft66lc2 stop working.
 Workaround: Run the devices separately.

 - If setting frequency on either device just stops working.
 Or you get error messages in the Max window whenever you change frequency - try reloading the patch or restarting Max.

-- Sometimes left/right arrow keys (to change frequency) don't work.
+- Sometimes the left/right arrow keys (to change frequency) don't work.
 This happens when you click on an object, like a gain slider, that takes control of the arrow keys for its own personal use.
 Workaround: click anywhere in the whitespace of the patch.
 Then try the arrow keys again.
 We're working on an alternative…